Crates.io | brush-parser |

 builtin is implemented, as is set -x

-and a few other options, but most of the options aren't fully implemented. set -e
+options, but a number aren't fully implemented.
+For example, set -e

 For more details, please consult the reference documentation on integration testing.